top of page

 Holding Court at RAF!
 We do our best to mimic the French Bresse's diet and environment.
 The strength and future of the breed depend on the careful selection of breeding stock.
 We pay close attention to SOP for all of our ABs.
 We have no place for unfriendly roosters because we constantly strive to produce courteous birds.

-AB Meat & Flavor
+Meat Quality & Flavor

 American Bresse chickens are meat birds that grow incredibly quickly.
 Compared to the typical dual-purpose breeds like Plymouth Rock or Rhode Island Red, they grow quickly and early.
 In contrast to Cornish Cross hybrids, the common "meat" bird, and supermarket chickens, heritage birds will consistently produce offspring that are true to the breed.
 Furthermore, American Bresse chickens possess the same distinctive meat quality and robust flavor as French Bresse chickens.
 Their fat-marbled meat has earned them the title of "most delicious chicken in the world" and is sought after by famous chefs.
 In the French market, they undoubtedly fetch a royal price.
+American Bresse chickens are renowned for exceptional meat quality, featuring fine-grained, tender flesh with high intramuscular fat.
+When pasture-raised and grain-finished, they produce a juicy, richly flavored meat often compared to premium beef or pork, making them highly prized by chefs and discerning home cooks.

 Jaylene & Russ Allen